BusschaertTanguy/Society/README.md

 ## The Universe service

 By self sufficient, I mean that there is no user interaction needed for the society to grow, this is handled by the Universe service.
 Every N seconds ( N being defined in the configuration, based on the environement we are in.
 For the DEV environment I use a shorter N for testing purposes. ) the Universe "Ticks".
 A "Tick" is the equivalent for 1 day passing.
 So for example if N is 60 seconds, every 60 seconds a day passes in our Universe.
-Our Universe service then publishes a message and all interested parties can listen and act on it.
+The Universe service then publishes a message and all interested parties can listen and act on it.

 The Universe service can be found [here](https://github.com/BusschaertTanguy/Society.Service.Universe)